KeetaNetwork/anchor/README.md

 Keeta Anchor Project
 ====================

-This is the reference implementation of the KeetaPay Anchor SDK.
+This is the reference implementation of the KeetaNetwork Anchor SDK.

 It implements: